 Bereaved families and friends are cared for and assisted in expressing their grief and loss and to eventually make the important transition to a new way of living.

-This support is provided by volunteers who have had training and acquired specialist support skills (some members of the team are qualified counsellors).
+This support is provided by volunteers who have had training and acquired specialist support skills.
 The Hospice support service understands that loss and transition is a normal but emotionally painful process which everyone goes through in their own individual way.

 One-to-One Spiritual Support

 We have chaplains of many faiths at the Hospice, as well as a humanist.
 You can discuss any topic relating to spirituality within your own religious - or non-religious – beliefs.
 This might be things such as the meaning of the life of the person who has just died, or the purpose of your life without them.
 You may also wish to discuss your views about an afterlife and what this means to you.